Gennadi Vostrikov, Director Emeritus

 Mrs. Vostrikov received a scholarship to attend the National Academy of Ballet and Theatre Arts High School in New York City at age 14.
 Upon graduation she began her professional career as a dancer with Pittsburgh Ballet Theater.
 After dancing with Pittsburgh Ballet, Susan joined the University of Alabama Ballet in Birmingham as principal dancer and teacher at the UAB school.
 Further engagements with ballet companies included Chicago Ballet, Milwaukee Ballet, Ballet Zulia in Venezuela, as well as numerous guest appearances throughout the United States, Puerto Rico, Santo Domingo and South America.
 Her most noted roles as a performer include “Juliet,” “Spectre De La Rose,” “Red Poppy Pas De Deux,” and “Clara,” “Snow Queen,” and the “Sugar Plum Fairy” in The Nutcracker.
 In addition to artistic director of the Virginia Youth Ballet and Vostrikov’s Academy of Ballet, she serves as guest faculty with the Central Pennsylvania Youth Ballet in Carlisle, Pennsylvania, Louisiana Dance in Shreveport and New Castle Ballet.

-Melissa Largent began classical ballet training with Gennadi and Susan Vostrikov and continued with Central Pennsylvania Youth Ballet, The Rock School of Pennsylvania Ballet, and The Richmond Ballet.
-She holds a Bachelor of Arts degree in Arts Education and Administration from Skidmore College in Saratoga Springs, New York; a Master of Science degree in Communication Sciences and Disorders from James Madison University; Teacher Training with Central Pennsylvania Youth Ballet; Montessori certification through the American Montessori Society; and level one Orff-Schulwerk music pedagogy certification from the American Orff-Schulwerk Association.
-In addition to her work with Vostrikov’s Academy of Ballet and Virginia Youth Ballet, Melissa is a Speech-Language Pathologist with Winchester Public Schools.
+Melissa began classical ballet training at the Vostrikov’s Academy of Ballet and Central Pennsylvania Youth Ballet.
+Her continued dancing at The Rock School of Pennsylvania Ballet having received full scholarship at age fifteen, under the direction of Bo and Stephanie Spassoff and master instructors such as Olga Kostritzky, Gloria Govrin, Suki Schorer, and Jacques D’Amboise, and then at The Richmond Ballet with full scholarship at age seventeen.
+Melissa has performed lead rolls including Sugar Plum in the Nutcracker, Juliet in Romeo in Juliet, Swanilda in Copellia, and Cinderella.
+Melissa holds a Bachelor of Arts in Arts Education and Administration from Skidmore College, Saratoga Springs, New York; Teacher Training Certification with Central Pennsylvania Youth Ballet; Master of Science degree in Communication Sciences and Disorders from James Madison University; Montessori Certification through the American Montessori Society; and level one Orff-Schulwerk music pedagogy certification from the American Orff-Schulwerk Association.
+In addition to her work with Vostrikov’s Academy of Ballet and Virginia Youth Ballet, Melissa is a Speech-Language Pathologist with Winchester Rehabilitation Center.
+In 2017 Melissa became the Director of Vostrikov’s Academy of Ballet and Virginia Youth Ballet and is proud to continue the legacy of Mr. and Mrs. Vostrikov.

 Elizabeth Sager- Modern, Jazz, and Tap